popphp/pop-mail/README.md

 - Tenant ID
 - Account ID (This is typically the `object_id` of the user mailbox that is being used)

+You can create an Office 365 transport object and then request and store the required token for future requests:

 ```php
 use Pop\Mail\Mailer;
 use Pop\Mail\Transport\Office365;